top of page

 • An important driver of growth for the sector is a substantial shift in Big Pharma’s interest in AI technology from “nice to try” to “strategically important”.

-• Such increasing market demand will drive more exits in future, and is important for heating up the investor’s interest in this sector.
+• Such increasing market demand will drive more exits in future, and is important for heating up investor’s interest in this sector.

-• The rising interest of leading pharma and contract research organizations towards AI-driven biotech startups is a major driver for the area to become more attractive for investors, since the industry is becoming well-suited for successful exit strategies in future.
+• The rising interest of leading pharma and contract research organizations towards AI-driven biotech startups is a major driver for the area to become more attractive to investors, since the industry is becoming well-suited for successful exit strategies in future.

 • The leading players by the amount of major industry partnerships are Bayer, Pfizer and AstraZeneca.